 911 caller warns of gas leak before fatal Wisconsin blast

 SUN PRAIRIE, Wis.
-(AP) — Recordings show a construction worker called 911 to warn he could smell and hear a leak from a broken gas main, just before a massive explosion killed a firefighter and destroyed six buildings in southern Wisconsin.
+(AP) — Recordings show that a construction worker called 911 to warn he could smell and hear a leak from a broken gas main just before a massive explosion killed a firefighter and destroyed six buildings in southern Wisconsin.

 The worker told the dispatcher, "it's bad," after explaining a main had been struck in downtown Sun Prairie, near Madison.